jimdoescode/jimdoescode.github.io/_posts/2016-09-22-jekyll-blog-post-commit-hook.md

 author: jim
 title: "Jekyll Blog Post Commit Hook"
 date: 2016-09-22 00:27:58
-tags: [ruby, git, jekyll, makefile]
+tags: [ruby, git, jekyll, makefile, jekyll-post-commit]
 ---

 I'm wrapping up work on a post commit hook that will create a Jekyll markdown file based off a git commit message.
 I'm not really sure if there is much utility in this app but it was a fun way to dive back into ruby code.
 You can find all the code [here](https://github.com/jimdoescode/jekyll-blog-post-commit-hook)